 \begin{mycomment} for the fact that the eigenvalues of $A$ are eigenvalues of $W$ see $\backslash$ citep[e.g.,][Theorem 3.9]\{StewartSun1990\}[[[[[[[[[[no need for reference this is straightforward]]]]]]]]]] \end{mycomment}

-\begin{mycomment} This not need anymore as I moved assumption: Lemma \ref{lemma identif mean} does not require the assumption, made in Section \ref{sec SLM}, that $W$ has at least one negative eigenvalue and at least one positive eigenvalue. \end{mycomment}
+\begin{mycomment} This not need anymore as I moved assumption: Proposition \ref{lemma identif mean} does not require the assumption, made in Section \ref{sec SLM}, that $W$ has at least one negative eigenvalue and at least one positive eigenvalue. \end{mycomment}